“30 or 50? 15 is definitely too low but where’s the catch if I go too high?”

 FYI, casual wear doesn’t mean you can put your sunscreen on today or forget all about it tomorrow.
-Nope, casual wear means “days when you’re not getting much sun exposure.”
+Casual wear means “days when you’re not getting much sun exposure.”

 You know what I’m talking about.
 It’s the middle of winter.
 The sun hides behind dark gloomy clouds.
 Maybe it makes a brief appearance, too.

 Either way, you’ll barely see it.
 You get out of the car just to walk to your office or run brief errands.
-Who wants to be around in this freezing cold?
+Who wants to be outside in this freezing cold?